CrashCortez/vitadock-vlc/README.md

 9 - Reboot

 10 - Setup your pi as a BT Reciver and send the vits's sound to your tv via hdmi.
+If using a BT dongle add dtoverlay=pi3-disable-bt to your /boot/config.txt.

 I used BaReinhard's Super-Simple-Raspberry-Pi-Audio-Receiver-Install : https://github.com/BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install